VocalEssence

 joy and reverence of the season, whether singing a cappella or

-.
+accompanied by full orchestra.
 The audience singing along with Handel’s

 "Hallelujah Chorus" brought the event to an appropriately festive close.